 - A parent process

-- Understanding user requirement and building a product that is helpful to users
+- Understanding user requirements and building a product that is helpful to users

 - SDLC phases are completed before testing